truenas/documentation/content/en/hub/tasks/scheduled/rsync.md

 save the temporary files from updated files to a holding directory until the end of the transfer when all transferred files are renamed into place.
 Additional <a href="https://rsync.samba.org/ftp/rsync/rsync.html">rsync(1)</a>
-options can be included in *Auxillary Parameters*.
+options can be included in *Auxiliary Parameters*.
 Separate entries by pressing
 <kbd>Enter</kbd>.
 The *\** character must be escaped with a backslash
 (\\*.txt) or used inside single quotes ('\*.txt').
 Unsetting *Enabled* only keeps the task from automatically running.
 You can still save the rsync task and